NaufalGhifari/2A2S-Final-Project/README.md

 # AI Augmented Surveillance System - 2A2S
 Off the shelf webcam/CCTV surveillance system augmented with motion detection, object detection models, and email alert system.
 Final year project for BSc in Computer Science at University of London (AI & Machine Learning).

+**Note**: This project is part of a final year university assignment.
+You are NOT to copy codes present in this repository whether it be in whole or in part for your own assignment; doing so would result in a violation of academic integrity in the form of plagiarism.

 # 💡 2A2S Features
 Features included in this project:
 - GUI
+- Web application dashboard
 - Motion detection
-- Object detection
+- Object detection using YoloV8
-  - Fire
-  - Smoke
-  - Intruder
 - Email alert system

 ## Workflow